Venue: Parkside, Station Approach, Burton Street, Melton Mowbray, Leicestershire. LE13 1GH

 Contact: Democratic Services

-To confirm the minutes of the meeting held on 13 January 2022
+To approve the Minutes of the previous meeting held on 18 April 2023.

-The minutes of the meeting held on 13 January 2022 were confirmed as a true record.
+The Minutes of the meeting held on 18 April 2023 were approved.

 Members to declare any interest as appropriate in respect of items to be considered at this meeting.